Jerome Robbins

 1979

 Robbins creates the only new ballets to be made on Mikhail Baryshnikov during the dancer’s tenure at NYCB: The Four Seasons and Opus 191 The Dreamer.
-Robbins works on the televised Baryshnikov at the White House and the two meet President Jimmy Carter
+Robbins works on the televised Baryshnikov at the White House and the two meet President Jimmy Carter.

 Robbins collaborates with Balanchine on the choreography for Le Bourgeois Gentilhomme for Rudolf Nureyev.